merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 This will copy the templates (nitro.patterns.<type>.template) from `config.json` to the configured target.

+### Creating pattern elements

+If you want to split up your pattern into smaller parts you may use elements.
+For this, place a new pattern in the folder `elements` inside a pattern.

+Element `example-sub` in pattern `example`:

+    /example/elements/example-sub
+    /example/elements/example-sub/example-sub.<%= options.viewExt %>
+    /example/elements/example-sub/css/example-sub.css
+    /example/elements/example-sub/js/example-sub.js
+    /example/elements/example-sub/_data/example-sub.json

+It's recommended to start the name of a subpattern with the pattern name.

 ### Creating pages

 Create a new `*.<%= options.viewExt %>` file in the `views` folder.
 (You can make as many subfolders as you want.)